KatyaMarakhovskaya/intro-test/README.md

-branch master

-# intro-test
-exemples of unit tests with jest
+# unit tests with JEST

 1. npm init
 2. in the packeage.json write: